Blog

 Jasmine Tan

-It’s been fifty-odd years since economist and Nobel Prize winner Milton Friedman posited the wildly controversial shareholder theory.
+It’s been 50-odd years since economist and Nobel Prize winner Milton Friedman posited the wildly controversial shareholder theory.
 The shareholder theory holds the view that the sole responsibility and function of a corporation is to maximise profits.
-If the business executive acts in ways that does not maximise returns for shareholders, they do so at the expense of customers, employees, and ultimately, the shareholders.
+If the business executive acts in ways that does not maximise returns for shareholders, they do so at the expense of customers, employees and, ultimately, the shareholders.
 That is quite the opposite of today’s ESG, of which “S” recognises the presence of social gaps.

 Friedman’s shareholder theory has been criticised for granting corporations too much room to shirk social responsibility.
 While marketing used to focus on increasing sales and profit, marketing in the age of ESG sees significant communications about filling social gaps through philanthropy and community service.